Domesticated plants and animals of Austronesia: Piper methysticum (kava)

 It was spread by Austronesians after contact into the rest of Polynesia.
 It is endemic to Oceania and is not found in other Austronesian groups.
 Kava has great cultural and religious significance among Polynesians.
 The roots are pounded and mixed with water then strained through fibers.
 The resulting cloudy gray liquid is bitter with mildly psychoactive and narcotic properties, with a common effect being numbness around the lips and mouth.
 However, it is not hallucinogenic or addictive.
 The potency of the root depends on the age of the plants.
 The leaves and roots can also be chewed directly resulting in a numbing effect and relaxation.
 It is traditionally consumed both in everyday social interactions and in religious rituals.
 Kava reached Hawaii, but it is absent in New Zealand where it can not grow.

 Consumption of kava is also believed to be the reason why betel chewing, ubiquitous elsewhere, was lost for Austronesians in Oceania.

 According to Lynch (2002), the reconstructed Proto-Polynesian term for the plant, *kava, was derived from the Proto-Oceanic term *kawaRi in the sense of a "bitter root" or "potent root [used as fish poison]".
 It originally referred to Zingiber zerumbet, which was used to make a similar mildly psychoactive bitter drink in Austronesian rituals.
 Cognates for *kava include Pohnpeian sa-kau; Tongan, Niue, Rapa Nui, Tuamotuan, and Rarotongan kava; Samoan and Marquesan ʻava; and Hawaiian ʻawa.
 In some languages, most notably Māori kawa, the cognates have come to mean "bitter", "sour", or "acrid" to the taste.

 In the Cook Islands, the reduplicated forms of kawakawa or kavakava are also applied to the unrelated members of the genus Pittosporum.
 And in other languages like in Futunan, compound terms like kavakava atua refer to other species belonging to the genus Piper.
 The reduplication of the base form is indicative of falsehood or likeness, in the sense of "false kava".

 Piper retrofractum (Javanese long pepper)

-The Javanese long pepper (Piper retrofractum) is native to Island Southeast Asia from the Philippines to Sumatra.
+The Javanese long pepper (Piper retrofractum) is native to Maritime Southeast Asia from the Philippines to Sumatra.
 Its northern range also extends to southern China, mainland Southeast Asia, Taiwan, and the Ryukyu Islands.
 However it was historically only cultivated in any great extent in the islands of Java and Bali, and surrounding islands, for the spice trade.
 Elsewhere it is mostly grown informally in the backyards of houses.
 It is very similar to the Indian long pepper (Piper longum) and is used in the same way in Southeast Asian cuisine.